air-box/airbox-georgiatech-poc/README.md

         $ cp ~/airbox-georgiatech-poc/kvbin/keyless $(CATALINA_HOME)/bin/
         ./keyless startup.sh
         ```
+     * For closed systems such as load balancers, one has the option to install AirBox Key Gateway.
+Please refer kgbin directory in this repo for details.

 ## Run tomcat app server with AirBox

 * You can use the following steps to run with AirBox